- Faculty Directory

 Bob Penna is interested in general relativity, magnetohydrodynamics, and their astrophysical applications.
 He studies the accretion of turbulent, magnetized gas onto spinning black holes.
 He has investigated how the accretion flow's luminosity depends on black hole spin, gas temperature, magnetic field topology, and other variables.
 This work provides theoretical support for black hole spin measurements.
 Currently, Bob is interested in using astrophysics to test new ideas about black holes and general relativity.

-Bob Penna is completing his Ph.D. at Harvard University with advisor Ramesh Narayan.
+Bob Penna completed his Ph.D. at Harvard University with advisor Ramesh Narayan.
 He studied math and physics at the University of Rochester and completed Part III maths at the University of Cambridge.
 He is from Eden, NY.

 - R.F.
 Penna, A. Sadowski, A.K.
 Kulkarni, R. Narayan, "The Shakura-Sunyaev viscosity prescription with variable alpha(r)," MNRAS 428 3 2255 (2013).